judka-uriel/uriel-book/uriel_en.md

 “My fellow citizens of the world: ask not what America will do for you, but what together we can do for the freedom of man.”
-This means, among other things, that Europe must make more efforts to ensure their own security rather than being freeloaders on America, i.e., no one can demand unrestricted altruism from Americans — yet from the other side, unrestricted egoism is also harmful.
+This means, among other things, that Europe must make more efforts to ensure own security rather than being freeloaders on America, i.e., no one can demand unrestricted altruism from Americans — yet from the other side, unrestricted egoism is also harmful.